Renaissance Spell Logo

 Pinacoteca di Brera, Milan

-So in another painting, The Marriage of the Virgin (1504), there is but a duplication of the same story by Perugino.
-However, another meaning has filled it all, made another choice and build of architecture, changed here and there a little more and a little less of the details which were common property at that day.
 The whole has a charm of simplicity and grace, which delights us today as if the idealistic presentation of a younger world.
 And one of the great qualities of his master and his companions remains attached to it; the notion of the picture being a place; a place set apart, a space within a space.
-So that the lines that make it, the gradations that fill it, are complete and do not suggest any extension outside of borders of the scene, as if seeing outside of the edge would disturb one’s pleasure; later in the single figures and portraits of Raphael we shall feel this assertion of the picture; where his portrait ends, wherever the figure is cut, that is sufficient—we do not care for the part of it not represented—it never occurs to us to think of it.
+So that the lines that make it, the gradations that fill it, are complete and do not suggest any extension outside of borders of the scene, as if seeing outside of the edge would disturb one's pleasure; later in the single figures and portraits of Raphael we shall feel this assertion of the picture; where his portrait ends, wherever the figure is cut, that is sufficient - we do not care for the part of it not represented - it never occurs to us to think of it.

 After having worked at Siena, the young Raphael came up to Florence in 1504.
 Certainly the earlier paintings of Mother and Child, have the purity and the sweetness which the world knows.
 But during those four years in Florence, he painted a series of poems in honor of the Blessed Mother and her Child, in which he unfolded the bud to the full bloom of a perfect flower.
 His story, like that of Michelangelo, is that of a series of wonders, and that these few years should have been sufficient for the production of so much perfection is one of those wonders.